Zarr core specification (version 3.0)#

 Data type

-A data type defines the set of possible values that an array may contain, and a default binary representation (i.e., sequence of bytes) for each possible value.
+A data type defines the set of possible values that an array may contain.
 For example, the 32-bit signed integer data type defines binary representations for all integers in the range −2,147,483,648 to 2,147,483,647.
 This specification only defines a limited set of data types, but extensions may define other data types.

 Chunk